-The Diocese provides certain health care and life insurance benefits for retired clergy that meet certain requirements such as age and employment history.
-Effective January 1, 2020, the Diocese added a new post retirement benefit plan for lay employees.
-Beginning January 1, 2020, the contribution amount is included in the annual calculation of the postretirement benefit.
-The Diocese has recorded an obligation related to the postretirement benefits at December 31, 2021 and 2020 in the amounts of \$683,364 and \$732,081, respectively, which are included in accrued liabilities and other in the accompanying statement of financial position.
+The Diocese provides certain health care and life insurance benefits for retired clergy and lay employees that meet certain requirements such as age and employment history.
+The contribution amounts are included in the annual calculation of the postretirement benefit.
+The Diocese has recorded an obligation related to the postretirement benefits at December 31, 2022 and 2021 in the amounts of \$559,646 and \$683,364, respectively, which are included in accrued liabilities and other in the accompanying statement of financial position.